Filipino Mestizos: Chinese Immigration

 During the United States colonial period, the Chinese Exclusion Act of the United States was also applied to the Philippines once it was under US administration.
 Despite this, many were still able to find ways to migrate into the Philippines during the era via legal exceptions, loopholes, or illegal means.
 There was a legal exception for "merchant's sons" with a Landing Certificate of Residence and loophole through family adoption through it.
 Some also came illegally by stowing away in ships and illegally sneaking past port authority or their own boats landing where there was no coast guard coverage before during that era.
 Some later also used these as a stepping stone to move to mainland United States.

 After the Second World War and the victory of the Communists in the Chinese Civil War, many refugees who fled from mainland China settled in the Philippines.
 These groups in the 20th century formed the bulk of the current population of Chinese Filipinos.
 After the Philippines achieved full sovereignty on July 4, 1946, Chinese immigrants became naturalized Filipino citizens, while the children of these new citizens who were born in the country acquired Filipino citizenship from birth.

 Chinese Filipinos are one of the largest overseas Chinese communities in Southeast Asia.
 Mestizos de Sangley—Filipinos with at least some Chinese ancestry descended from the Spanish colonial era—comprise 18–27% of the Philippine population.
 There used to be a record of roughly 1.5 million Filipinos with pure Chinese ancestry, or about 1.6% of the population back then.
 There are no consistent ethnic-based census in the Philippine census currently.

-Ethnic groups in colonial Philippines
+Ethnic Groups in Colonial Philippines

 Except for the many Chinese migration waves, the history of racial mixture in the Philippines occurred on a smaller scale than other Spanish territories in Americas after and during the Spanish colonial period from the 16th to the 19th century.
 This ethno-religious social stratification schema was similar to the casta system used in Hispanic America, with some major differences.

 The system was used for taxation purposes, with indios and negritos who lived within the colony paying a base tax, mestizos de sangley paying double the base tax, sangleys paying quadruple; blancos, however, paid no tax.
-The tax system was abolished after the Philippine Declaration of Independence from Spain in 1898, and the term "Filipino" was used to include the entire population of the Philippines regardless of ancestry, as per the Philippine nationality law.
+The tax system was abolished after the Philippine Declaration of Independence from Spain in 1898, and the term "filipino" was used to include the entire population of the Philippines regardless of ancestry, as per the Philippine nationality law.
+During the American colonial era, español filipino' was still used to refer to Filipinos of Spanish descent who have maintained the exercise of Spanish nationality or were presumed to have done so.